Large-Scale Distributed Internet-based Discovery Mechanism for Dynamic Spectrum Allocation: Abstract

 \section{Abstract}

-Scarcity of frequencies combined with the demand for more bandwidth is likely to increase the need for devices that provide high wireless bandwidth in limited areas while using a wired network to carry data over longer distances.
-Examples of such devices are Wi-Fi routers and femtocells and future devices that use TV whitespace.
-To utilize the available frequencies more efficiently radios must be able to find other users of the frequency bands and adapt so that they are not interfered.
-As transmitters hundreds of kilometers away may cause as much interference as a transmitter located next door, this mechanism can not be based on location alone.
-Central databases can be used for this purpose, but with thousands or millions of radio devices to coordinate a centralized system may not always be ideal.
-In this paper, we propose a decentralized protocol and architecture for discovering interfering radio devices over the Internet.
-The protocol has low bandwidth-, memory- and processing requirements, making it suitable for platforms with limited resources.
-We evaluate the protocol through simulation in network topologies with up to 1 000 000 nodes, including topologies generated from three municipalities in Norway.
-We also describe a proof-of-concept resource allocation algorithm and prove that it converges with information gathered by the discovery protocol. \\ \\ \\
+Scarcity of frequencies and the demand for more bandwidth is likely to increase the need for devices that utilize the available frequencies more efficiently.
+Radios must be able to dynamically find other users of the frequency bands and adapt so that they are not interfered, even if they use different radio protocols.
+As transmitters far away may cause as much interference as a transmitter located nearby, this mechanism can not be based on location alone.
+Central databases can be used for this purpose, but require expensive infrastructure and planning to scale.
+In this paper, we propose a decentralized protocol and architecture for discovering radio devices over the Internet.
+The protocol has low resource requirements, making it suitable for implementation on limited platforms.
+We evaluate the protocol through simulation in network topologies with up to 2.3 million nodes, including topologies generated from population patterns in Norway.
+The protocol has also been implemented as proof-of-concept in real Wi-Fi routers.